If you ask someone to buy from you too soon, you could lose them forever.

 It’s pretty clear that he isn’t talking to your average gym-goer.

 But for the people who are at this level of sophistication, this content is like an oasis in the desert.
-It’s hard to find detailed analysis of neck position for lifts, and Cressey provides answers that are hard to come by elsewhere.
+It’s hard to find a detailed analysis of neck position for lifts, and Cressey provides answers that are hard to come by elsewhere.

 Middle sophistication: Use analogies